 Let's go over the concepts that are involved in distributed evaluation and parallel processing of Queries.

-User queries are distributed across nodes in ClustrixDB.
+User queries are distributed across nodes in Xpand.
 Here is how a query is processed:

-ClustrixDB uses both concurrent parallelism and pipeline parallelism for massively parallel computation of your queries.
+Xpand uses both concurrent parallelism and pipeline parallelism for massively parallel computation of your queries.
 Simpler queries like point selects and inserts usually only use a single core on a node for its evaluation.
-As more nodes are added, more cores and memory are available, allowing ClustrixDB to handle more simple queries concurrently.
+As more nodes are added, more cores and memory are available, allowing Xpand to handle more simple queries concurrently.

 More complex analytic queries, such as those involving joins and aggregates, take advantage of both pipeline and concurrent parallelism, using cores from multiple nodes and multiple cores on a single node to evaluate queries fast.
 Take a look at the following examples how queries scale to better understand the parallelism.